GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Mace
 An earthen handle accompanies the roughly hewn gemstone orb of a head to this weapon, as though the whole thing was carved from a single piece of raw ore. *Upon a successful hit, the foe is subject to a Xanthic Sign spell as though you successfully cast it against them.
 If the attack was a critical hit, influct 1d4 points of spell sickness against the foe.
 The mark left by this mace bears un unaturally wavering green hue*.

+**Needle** (*unique*)
+$7,000 , .33 lbs.
+Wand
+A strange, thin, little wand.
+It can be used so long as any attribute is 13 or above.
+It produces piercing attacks with its ray.
+While in one's possession, when attempting a spell check, roll a d6 and increase the difficulty of that check by an equal amount.
+The tier of the spell is increased, but the difficulty of the check does not match this increase.
+After a week of active use, the user experience an instance of Archblight.
+After another 3d6+10 days of use, they will experience another such instance.
+This will continue every 1d12 days afterwards.
+If the Archblight kills the user this way, their remains will become withered and skeletal- holding up the wand for another to take.
+One's first thought upon inspecting it will be "What a funny little name".

 **Olm** (*unique*)
 $3,000 , 3.5 lbs.
 Longsword